-Introduced with Continuum 2019 BCC, Particle Illusion is a 2D, sprite (image) based particle effect system that is preset driven, easy to use, and powerful.
+Introduced with Boris Continuum 2019, Particle Illusion is a 2D, sprite (image) based particle effect system that is preset driven, easy to use, and powerful.
 A 64-bit update of the original particleIllusion from the early 2000’s, a new UI, reorganized libraries, and thousands of curated presets bring exciting particle effects to artists and editors of any skill level.
 The addition of Mocha tracking, masking, and transfer modes makes integrating advanced particle effects into your work easier than ever.

 Important: There is a single “Sampler” library installed with Particle Illusion.
 To get the full set of additional emitter libraries use the “Download Emitters” option from the “Help” menu: